michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. Unto the upright there ariseth light in the darkness: he is gracious, and full of compassion, and righteous.

-5. A good man sheweth favour, and lendeth: he will guide his affairs with discretion.discretion: Heb. judgment
+5. A good man sheweth favour, and lendeth: he will guide his affairs with discretion.

 6. Surely he shall not be moved for ever: the righteous shall be in everlasting remembrance.